vishweshRox/nSums/README.md

 This code uses a custom polynomial class.
 Accuracy is maintained until perturb(6), after which the values are inaccurate due to the use of floating point integers.
 Future version will include a Fraction class to maintain accuracy.

 UPDATE:
 Fraction class was implemented to allow for accurate arithmetic operations with no loss in accuracy.
-Correct coefficients can now be computed for any polynomial!
+Correct coefficients can now be for powers up until 15.